Wedding Ring Buyer’s Guide

 Simple

-A classic and understated plain band, crafted in a number of styles, from light court to full court, D-shape to domed court.
+A classic and understated plain band, crafted in a number of ring band types, from light court to full court, D-shape or domed court.

 Shaped